Investing is a lot like religion.

 I would treat these companies similar to how I treat Dividend Kings and Dividend Aristocrats, use it as a starting point for your research.
 Dig deeper into the financials to find out why these companies have a higher yield compared to their blue-chip peers.
 See what their prospects are and if you want to be on board with the company, not just because they’re on a list with a funny name.

-And if you only invested in Dogs of the Dow, you would've missed the entirety of the S&P 500 and other companies that have performed quite well.
+If you only invested in Dogs of the Dow, you would’ve missed investing in the S&P 500, which is far simpler and less gimmicky.

 So use it as a starting point but don’t go all-in on this strategy.